turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 ## Mapping Ruby's Object Model
 ### Definitions and Rules
 * `Classes`: store instance methods, have a superclass pointer
-* `Instance`: store instance variables, have a class pointer
+* `Instances`: store instance variables, have a class pointer
 * `Classes` are also instances (of Class)
 * `Classes` can only inherit from one other class (its 'superclass')
 * `Classes` can include multiple Modules.